 Although Prohibition officially ended with the ratification of the Twenty-First Amendment in 1933 (when Peggy was 20), Georgia was one of eight states that wouldn't even consider the amendment.

 Many southern counties continued to prohibit alcohol sales locally and several still do today.
-Rome and Floyd county remained dry up into the late fifty'sand possibly early 60's because I can still remember it and I was quite young then.
-As a result, Floyd County, Georgia which remained dry up into the early 60's and was a hot bed of boot leggers.
+Rome and Floyd county remained dry up into the late fifty's and possibly early 60's because I can still remember it and I was quite young then.
+As a result, Floyd County, Georgia remained dry up into the early 60's and was a hot bed of boot leggers.

 I remember as a child when many Romans made the treck on Friday's after work to either Marietta, Atlanta or Piedmont, Alabama where liquor could be purchased legally and brought home.
 Rome had several restaurants where you could bring your own liquor in a brown bag but you couldn't purchase liquor while there.
 Those that come to mind are Diprima's Steakhouse and private clubs like the Coosa Country Club and the Elks Club.